 Events in the audit process are logged, in part, to monitor inappropriate behaviour, system vulnerabilities and/or compromises.
-Telstra Issuing CA shall perform a vulnerability assessment, make appropriate recommendations to resolve issues and take appropriate action, as required.
+Telstra purple managed issuing CA CBNSTL5GFCA01 shall perform a vulnerability assessment, make appropriate recommendations to resolve issues and take appropriate action, as required.